steemit/steem/doc/git-guildelines.md

 All changes to `develop` and `master` are done through GitHub Pull Requests (PRs).
 This is done for several reasons:

-1. It enforces two factor authentication.
+- It enforces two factor authentication.
 GitHub will only allow merging of a pull request through their interface, which requires the dev to be logged in.
-1. If enforces testing.
+- If enforces testing.
 All pull requests undergo automated testing before they are allowed to be merged.
-1. It enforces best practices.
-Becuase of the cost of a pull request, developers are encouraged to do more testing themselves and be certain of the correctness of their solutions.
+- It enforces best practices.
+Because of the cost of a pull request, developers are encouraged to do more testing themselves and be certain of the correctness of their solutions.
-1. If enforces code review.
+- If enforces code review.
 All pull requests must be reviewed by a developer other than the creator of the request.
 Pull requests made by external developers should be reviewed by two internal developers.
 When a developer reviews and approves a pull request they should +1 the request or leave a comment mentioning their approval of the request.
 Otherwise they should describe what the problem is with the request so the developer can make changes and resubmit the request.

 All pull requests should reference the issue(s) they relate to in order to create a chain of documentation.